Martin Lukac, Ph.D.

 Martin Lukac is a Founder and the Chief Technology Officer of Nexleaf Analytics.
 Martin holds a B.S. from Haverford College, and received his Ph.D. from UCLA for innovations in wireless seismic and acoustic sensing systems.
 He previously served as a Visiting Scientist at the University of California Los Angeles (UCLA).
 At Nexleaf, Martin leads all aspects of the technical design and architecture of Nexleaf’s sensing systems and connected devices.
 He has personally deployed device prototypes across Southeast Asia, Africa, and beyond.
 His work has led to one patent and several more in the works.

 Martin’s technical designs and innovations for Nexleaf have been recognized by several award competitions and publications, including Financial Times and Devex.
 ColdTrace was named first place winner as a tech for social good by the Museum of Innovation at the Tech Awards in 2015 and by Vodafone Wireless Innovation Project in 2013.
-StoveTrace won the 2016 Harnessing Data for Resilience Recognition Award, offered by USAID and FHI360, and is a finalist in the 2017 Global Mobile Awards.
+StoveTrace won the 2016 Harnessing Data for Resilience Recognition Award, offered by USAID and FHI360, and was a finalist in the 2017 Global Mobile Awards.

 Martin’s research experience includes building, deploying, maintaining, and evaluating embedded systems for seismic, structural, environmental, and public-health applications.
 As part of his graduate thesis work, he developed one of the first large scale wireless seismic networks and deployed and maintained the system in Peru and Mexico for over two years, spanning over 250 km.
 Over the course of his work at UCLA, he has worked closely with geophysicists, structural engineers, and ecologists.
 Martin has presented and published his work at numerous peer-reviewed conferences and journals in computer science and Earth science.